The Ten Lepers painting by Michelle Winter used with permission. You can enjoy more content from Michelle at her blog, Creator Spiritus.

 And what happened?
 It turns out that removing “I love you” from my vocabulary was one of the most powerful practices I’ve ever implemented.

-As a writer who works at home, most of my time is spent with my wife Kathy.
+As an author who works at home, most of my time is spent with my wife Kathy.
 And I love her.
 I mean I’m crazy about her.
 But that week I was under this self-imposed vow of silence when it came to saying the words “I love you.”
 So what happened was this pressure very quickly built, until I was almost bursting inside to find ways to express my love for Kathy.
 Not saying, “I love you,” was like putting a cork in the bottle of bubbling emotion inside of my body.
 Suddenly I just had to find a way, a way to communicate to my wife how much I loved her.